FEC-MOTH/Adidas-Clone/README.md

 7) Start server: `npm start`
 8) In your browser, visit: `localhost:3000`

-IMPORTANT: currently when you run `npm test`, the database designated in `shoedidas_header` will be dropped.
+**IMPORTANT**: currently when you run `npm test`, the database designated in `shoedidas_header` will be dropped.
 Further, `npm test` is run as a pre-commit hook every time that you attempt to make a commit.
 This means that you should run `npm run seed` to seed the database after every commit.

 (This issue will be fixed soon!)